 To realize the all-screen iPhone, Apple needs to integrate the front camera and FaceID module into the screen.

 Apple has long been interested in a bezel-less phone.
-Former Apple design chief Jony Ive highlighted bezel-less phones as the final design hurdle for the perfect iPhone.
+Former Apple design chief Jony Ive highlighted bezel-less phones as the final design barrier for the perfect iPhone.
 Although Ive has been gone for more than five years, this goal continues to be an important part of the company's design.

-The solution Apple is aiming for is to integrate the front camera and Face ID module under the screen.
-Although some manufacturers have successfully hidden the camera, this affects image quality.
+The solution that Apple is aiming for is to integrate the front camera and Face ID module under the screen.
+Although some manufacturers have successfully hidden the camera, this affects the image quality.
 However, Apple requires more perfection.

 With the Face ID module, transmitting infrared light through the display is a challenge because this can reduce the reliability and speed of facial recognition.
 Previously, Apple has experimented with selectively disabling pixels to improve light transmission.